kiranharidas187/documents/src/docusaurus/docs/starting-a-session.md

    > :::tip
    > To allow only selected participants to use the Chat, go to ![profile icon](media/bbb-profileicon.png), tap the user, and select unlock.

-:::note
-To learn more, see [BigBlueButton Help](https://docs.bigbluebutton.org/support/getting-help.html).

 ## Managing Users on BigBlueButton

-The Host can allow participants to be the Moderator or Presenter.
+The host can allow participants to be the Moderator or Presenter.

 > :::note
 > The meeting host is a moderator and presenter.